dodydharma/angle-estimator-app/README.md

-# Angle-Estimator-App
+Cross Platform Desktop Application for Windows, Linux, and Mac.
- Cross Platform Desktop Application -  Angle Estimator - built with Electron
+Skeleton Angle Measurement Protocol Software, developed with JavaScript and ElectronJS